Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Problem Formulation

 Note that the definition above corresponds to different asymptotic regimes for the undetected error probability as we vary $t$.
-If $t=0$, the undetected error probability in \eqref{Eq: decoder metric} is required to decay {\em exponentially fast}; this corresponds to the large deviations regime.
-If instead $t\in (0,1/2)$, the undetected error probability in \eqref{Eq: decoder metric} is required to decay {\em subexponentially fast} with rate $\exp(- \Theta(n^{1-t} ))$; this corresponds to the moderate deviations regime, which has been popularized in the information theory literature by Altu\u{g} and Wagner~\cite{AW14} among others.
-Compared to existing works \cite{baranowski2016narrowest,garreau2018consistent,wang2020univariate,padilla2019optimal,padilla2019change,yao1989least,csorgo1997limit,boysen2009consistencies,zou2014nonparametric,matteson2014nonparametric} in which the upper bound in \eqref{Eq: decoder metric} is replaced by a polynomially decaying sequence or that the undetected error probability is only required to vanish (at an arbitrarily slow speed), our formulation is one in which the constraint on the undetected error probability is more explicit and indeed far more stringent.
-Consequently, it is also natural to expect that the optimal resolution in our setting is also larger.
-In fact, it is of order $\Theta(n)$ when $t=0$ in \eqref{Eq: decoder metric}; see Definition~\ref{def:opt_res}.
-We can characterize the optimal resolution {\em exactly up to the pre-constant term} in $\Theta(n)$.
+If $t=0$, the undetected error probability in \eqref{Eq: estimator metric} is required to decay {\em exponentially fast}; this corresponds to the large deviations regime.
+If instead $t\in (0,1/2)$, the undetected error probability in \eqref{Eq: estimator metric} is required to decay {\em subexponentially fast} with rate $\exp(- \Theta(n^{1-t} ))$; this corresponds to the moderate deviations regime, which has been popularized in the information theory literature by Altu\u{g} and Wagner~\cite{AW14} among others.
+Although in standard moderate deviations regime, $t$ is allowed to vary between $(0,1)$, here we restrict $t\in (0,1/2)$ due to technical limitations in the proofs.
+Compared to existing works \cite{baranowski2016narrowest,garreau2018consistent,wang2020univariate,padilla2019optimal,padilla2019change,yao1989least,csorgo1997limit,boysen2009consistencies,zou2014nonparametric,matteson2014nonparametric} in which the upper bound in \eqref{Eq: estimator metric} is replaced by a polynomially decaying sequence or that the undetected error probability is only required to vanish (at an arbitrarily slow speed), our formulation is one in which the constraint on the undetected error probability is more explicit and indeed far more stringent.
+However, since there exists a natural tradeoff between the optimal confidence width and the undetected error probability, consequently, it is also natural to expect that the optimal confidence width in our setting is larger.
+In fact, it is of order $\Theta(n)$ when $t=0$ (or $\Theta(n^{1-t/2})$ when $t\in(0,1/2)$) in \eqref{Eq: estimator metric}; see Definition~\ref{def:opt_res}.
+Our main contribution in this paper is to characterize the optimal confidence width {\em exactly up to the pre-constant term} in $\Theta(\cdot)$.